AI Search Visibility for Local Businesses: 7-Step Guide

 Step 3: Implement Local Business Schema Markup

 Schema markup is how you communicate directly with AI engines in their own language.
-For local businesses, this is arguably the single most impactful optimization.
+For local businesses, this is arguably the single most impactful optimization for ai search visibility for local businesses.

 LocalBusiness Schema